tuxwithoutpants/Code-Snippets/Oracle/List_Database_Links.md

 #### List Database Links
 <i> List database links
-- DBA_DB_LINKS : Alllinks defined in the database
+- DBA_DB_LINKS : All links defined in the database
 - ALL_DB_LINKS : All current user accessible links
 - USER_DB_LINKS : All links owned by current user
  </i>